Posted on

-Brit History: 10 Fascinating Facts about the British Union Jack Flag You Probably Didn’t Know
+Brit History: 10 Fascinating Facts about the British Union Flag You Probably Didn’t Know

-In honor of our latest shirt over at Anglotees – Union Flag – we thought it would be fun to put together an article on some interesting facts about the Union Flag that you might not know.
+In honor of the Union Jack Collection this week at Anglotees, here’s some interesting facts about the Union Flag you might not know.

 Nothing says Britain like the Union Flag – also known colloquially as the Union Jack.
 The flag has a long history and within that history is many interesting nuggets of information.